Memantine-Vertex, 10 mg 90 pcs

 Overdose

-There are limited data on overdose from clinical studies and post-registration follow-up.
+There are limited data on overdose obtained from clinical studies and post-marketing surveillance.

 Symptoms

-Overdose with relatively large doses of memantine (200 mg once, or 105 mg daily for 3 days) is expressed by symptoms of fatigue, weakness and/or diarrhea or no symptoms.
-Overdose with up to 140 mg of memantine once or an unknown amount of memantine is expressed by symptoms related to the central nervous system (confusion, drowsiness, dizziness, vertigo, anxiety, agitation, hallucinations, gait disturbances) and/or gastrointestinal disturbances (vomiting, diarrhea).
+Overdose when taking relatively large doses of memantine (200 mg once, or 105 mg per day for 3 days) is expressed by symptoms of fatigue, weakness and/or diarrhea or the absence of symptoms.
+Overdose when taking up to 140 mg of memantine once or an unknown amount of memantine is expressed by symptoms associated with the central nervous system (confusion, drowsiness, dizziness, vertigo, anxiety, agitation, hallucinations, gait disturbance) and/or gastrointestinal disorders (vomiting, diarrhea).

-In the most serious cases of overdose, the patient survived after taking more than 2000 mg of memantine with adverse nervous system events (coma for 10 days, later diplopia, agitation).
+In the most serious cases of overdose, the patient survived after taking more than 2000 mg of memantine with adverse effects from the nervous system (coma for 10 days, later diplopia, agitation).
 The patient received symptomatic therapy and plasmapheresis and recovered without sequelae.

-The other described case of a serious overdose was 400 mg of memantine once.
-The patient recovered without sequelae.
-There were adverse effects on the nervous system: anxiety, psychosis, visual hallucinations, stupor, seizures, somnolence, unconsciousness.
+Another reported case of serious overdose was 400 mg of memantine as a single dose.
+The patient recovered without consequences.
+Adverse effects from the nervous system were noted: anxiety, psychosis, visual hallucinations, stupor, seizures, drowsiness, unconsciousness.

 Treatment